Road Program FAQ

 Fresh asphalt can be driven on almost immediately after it is laid, but please follow the directions of the flaggers in the work zone.
 However, to avoid marring freshly laid asphalt DON’T turn the car wheels sharply on the street while the asphalt is fresh and in its curing phase of up to one year.
 Also, do not turn the wheels while the car is stationary – always ensure that the car is in motion while turning the wheels.
 Otherwise, power steering gouges will result.
 These are bruises or lacerations to the surface caused by the kneading, grinding action of the tires moving on the bias against the asphalt.

 Will the contractor come back and repair the damage done to the parkway grass?
 Yes.
 A subcontractor will come back at the end of the project and restore the parkway and grass next to the sidewalk.
 Restoration includes backfilling of dirt, seeding and blanketing the area.
 If you notice any particularly dangerous situations that can’t wait to be addressed, please contact the Resident Engineer, Tony Bianchin at 847-921-7255.
 He will review those situations on an as needed basis.

 Who do I contact if I have further questions?
-Your best and first contact should be Resident Engineer, Tony Bianchin at 847-921-7255.
-Steve is at the job site on a daily basis supervising the project and communicating with both the Village and the General Contractor.
-If Tony is unable to assist or you have further questions, please contact Mike Millette, Director of Public Works, or Colleen Chase, Administrative Assistant, at (847)695-2742.
+Your best and first contact for project questions or concerns should be Resident Engineer, Mike Ewers at 708-548-1626.
+Mike is at the job site on a daily basis supervising the project and communicating with both the Village and the General Contractor.
+If Mike is unable to assist or you have further questions, please contact Mike Millette, Director of Public Works, Scott Fish, Superintendent of Streets & Forestry, or Colleen Chase, Administrative Assistant, at (847)695-2742.